Manubk/HIS/README.md

 # Project HIS
 (Health Insurance Service)

 The main aim of this project is to provide fully integrated health and insurance plans for New Jersey Citizens based on their life situations
+This is a Microservices Based Application